Angelles/angelles.github.io/_pages/about.md

 I enjoy reading books about negotiation and management; I believe continuous learning is important for continuous improvement.
 My educational background is in English.
 My academic areas of interest include American literature, rhetoric and composition, creative writing, and technical writing.

+I also enjoy learning about various languages--programming and otherwise.

 Links to samples of my creative work are here.
 Samples of business/technical writing are available upon request.

 If you are wondering how to pronounce my name, here is [a link to a video that explains how to pronounce Angelle](https://www.youtube.com/watch?v=fj_ftgIrYQE).
 (Hint: it rhymes with Michelle, Gabrielle, and Danielle!)